Facyla/esope/mod/elgg_webdav/README.md

  * Members file server (RW)

 ## KNOWN ISSUES
  * Moving files DO NOT EXIST in WebDAV !
-If you move a file or folder it will create the new files then remove the old ones => this results in Elgg Files losing all properties, metadata, annotations, etc. So it's better not to...'
+If you move a file or folder it will create the new files then remove the old ones => this results in Elgg Files losing all properties, metadata, annotations, etc. So it's better not to allow deleting them yet...

 ## TODO
  * Implement locks system